vercel-community/rust/README.md

 Furthermore, more system dependencies can be installed at build time with the presence of a shell `build.sh` file in the same directory as the entrypoint file.

-By default, `openssl` is installed by the Builder due to its common usage with Rust projects.

 #### Example

 This could be our `api/user.rs` file: